jefri1027/ML_Predict-Crime/README.md

 ## Target

-1. Type of crime and its Index
+1. Type of crime and its index number

 * LETTERS, LEWD  -  TELEPHONE CALLS, LEWD                      (7)